robdrimmie/imtg/devlog/rmd/project.md

   - ✅ figure out the actual math
   - ✅ make methods that make use of the math
   - ✅ make a method that scores with diminishing returns (line goes up then up slowly then down then down quickly)
+  - use this stuff a bunch when scoring to feel confident it works
-- * party should be able to adventure on a tile with no cards without crashing everything
+- party should be able to adventure on a tile with no cards without crashing everything
   - tile deck knowledge gets updated once the deck is definitely updated so it's sort of a lost turn but knowledge is gained and then the character never picks that tile for that purpose again.
-- ✅ party gets stuck on tile down-leftwards
-- ✅ associate regions with attributes
-  - 20221210 entries hold detail
-  - ✅ deal attributes to regions
-  - ✅ impact mob generation
-  - impact loot generation
+- region attributes should impact loot generation
-- ✅ associate region attributes with tile relationships
-  - 20221210 entries touch on it but no specific implementation is described
 - interface
   - images need to exist for all item types
     - 🟠 missing Win Condition and Food